top of page

 Finally, you’re entering the new offices.
 Everybody wants to meet you.
 A little circle is created around you.
 You feel on top of the world.
 Everybody wants a piece of you.
 They simply dig your traveling anecdotes.
 Is that even possible?
 You’re excited.
 You’re putting more and more energy into your performance.
 Hands are waving in the air.
 Legs are dancing.

 And then.
 Just as you perform the snotty waiter from Uganda.
 It happened.
 Perfectly smooth soles did not support you enough on the wooden floor.
 You slipped.
 And what is worse.
-Everybody laughs more now than they did when you said that dirty joke about spanish cuisine.
+Everybody laughs more now than they did when you said that dirty joke about Spanish cuisine.

 A year has passed since the accident.
 Your boss comes to the office.
 She has a bag of chips she’s desperately trying to open.
 You offer to help.
 She hesitates.
 Why?